Examen DNB / DNBi 2022-2023

 Two Mock Exams Proctored at LILA:

-Written Exams (no regular class during those two days)
+Written exam (no regular class during these two dates)

-English Oral (student will have to leave class 20 minutes before their oral as the regular schedule will run)
+English Oral (Students will have class as usual and allowed to leave class 15 minutes before their orals)

-English Oral (student will have to leave class 20 minutes before their oral as the regular schedule will run)
+English Oral (Students will have class as usual and allowed to leave class 15 minutes before their orals)

 French Oral EPI